Research drives high-impact innovation

 Physical Activity and Symptoms in Individuals with Femoroacetabular Impingement Syndrome and ACLR

-The purpose of this study is to evaluate how physical activity and loading during real-world activities are related to symptoms in those with FAIS
+The purpose of this study is to evaluate how physical activity and loading during real-world activities are related to symptoms in those with FAIS.

-Principal Investigator: Stephanie Di Stasi
+Principal Investigator: Stephanie Di Stasi, PhD, PT

 Other trials